How to Develop Executive Presence and Improve Your Leadership Impact

 Again, just tell your people what you want.
 Right there in the presentation slides or in the meeting agenda or at the top of the conversation lay out your goals and expectations.

-Those with strong executive presence communicate this upfront in a clear, concise way and direct the conversation the way they need it to go to achieve the result.
+Those with strong executive presence practice effective leadership communication — laying out goals in a clear, concise way and directing the conversation the way they need it to go to achieve the result.

 Authority isn’t about speaking in a loud voice and name dropping all the conferences you’ve keynoted.
-True authority comes from the ability to build trust.
+True authority comes from the ability to build trust in leadership — rooted in consistency, clarity, and intention.
 Does your team trust your competence, reliability and intention?

 Find the authority from your intention, rather than leaning into your role or position.